marmelab/react-admin/docs/List.md

 );
 ```

-You can use a similar approach to customize the list filter completely, e.g. to display the filters in a sidebar, or a a line in the datagrid, etc.
+You can use a similar approach to customize the list filter completely, e.g. to display the filters in a sidebar, or as a line in the datagrid, etc.

 ## The `<ListGuesser>` component